 4 points – Fair, below average 9 points – Excellent

 5 points – Average

 d.
 If a judge can’t see how an Assigned subject image reasonably meets the definition of the subject they will give it a score of 1 point.
 If at least one other judge agrees it will be disqualified and the image will be moved to the Open category for judging.

 e.
 While a mat, mounting, or “stroke” (thin border on electronic images) affects the overall presentation of an image, the photographs are to be critiqued and scored on the image only (except as 8b below).
 Strokes are encouraged for electronic images but not required.

 a.
 There will be places awarded in each category, Open or Assigned, in each monthly competition.
 The number of winning images will be determined by dividing the number of entries in each category by 3, rounded to the nearest whole number or at the discretion of the judging secretary.

 b.
 Ties will stand unbroken in monthly competition.
-I.e., there can be as many 1st places as have tied for 1st, etc. and each will receive 5 points.
-Allowing ties may result in not all places being filled out if the allotted number of winners has been used up.
+I.e., there can be as many 1st places as have tied for 1st, etc. Allowing ties may result in not all places being filled out if the allotted number of winners has been used up.

 8. Color and Monochrome Print Competition:

 a.
 Entries may either be printed by the entrant or be processed by a commercial lab.
 Entries may include prints from negatives, from slides, and from digital images.
 All photographic elements of the image must be photographed by the entrant, and post-processing must be done by the entrant.
 The use of commercially available textures and effects (e.g., Lightroom and Photoshop) is an acceptable post-processing technique.
 Member’s own processing may be by computer and printer or through the wet darkroom process.